yetibot/yetibot/README.md

 When you invite yetibot to a new channel, `config.edn` is overwritten, so next time you restart yetibot, it will re-join the same channels.

-You can also use the `!room` command to tell yetibot to join or leave a channel, and whether to broadcast Tweets to that channel.
+You can also use the `!room` command to tell yetibot to join or leave a channel.

 ```
 !help room
-room list # list rooms that yetibot is in and whether broadcast is enabled
-room broadcast <room> # toggle whether yetibot broadcasts to <room> (e.g.  incoming Tweets)
 room join <room> # join <room>
 room leave <room> # leave <room>
+room list # list rooms that yetibot is in
+room set <key> <value> # configure a setting for the current room
+room settings # show all chat settings for this room
+room settings <key> # show the value for a single setting
 ```

 **Slack**: bots can't join a channel on their own, they must be invited, so